ShortestPathLab/posthoc/docs/1-overview.md

 # Overview

-**Posthoc** is a way to build quick-and-dirty visualisations ✨ for sequential decision-making algorithms, such as search algorithms 🚀.
+**Posthoc** is a way to build simple and effective visualisations ✨ for sequential decision-making algorithms, such as search algorithms 🚀.

 ![Alt text](overview.png)